 - Forcing your spiritual or religious beliefs on another person.

-- Telling another person his/her spiritual/religious belief system is wrong.
+- Telling another person their spiritual/religious belief system is wrong.

 - Discrimination based on religious or spiritual beliefs.

-- Proselytizing to another person without his/her permission.
+- Proselytizing to another person without their permission.

 - Using threats of punishment from a Higher Power to control another person’s thinking and/or behavior.